The Roads to Freedom: Background

 The Age of Reason and The Reprieve were published together after the war in September 1945.
 "Sartre was by now France's leading intellectual voice, and the novels, not least because they defined a critical period in French history, were received with great enthusiasm by the French public."
 However, some reviews were mixed.
 Louis Parrot writing for Les Lettres francaises said, "Jean-Paul Sartre has definitely taken his place among the greatest French writers of our day...
 His powerful talent has affirmed itself with rare brilliance."
 Gaéton Picon writing for Confluences said, "If Sartre's ambition was to force the doors of literary history, he has succeeded..
 Like all great novelists, he also enjoys the privilege of having a universe of his own."
 However, Louis Beirnart, writing for Etudes, said, "If books could smell, one would have to hold one's nose in front of Sartre's latest books...
 Sartre's objective is, very clearly, to show life through its excrement and lower the value of existence to the level of the gutter and the dump."
-Orville Prescott, writing for The New York Times, mentioned "His Cast of Characters Dull".
+Orville Prescott in The New York Times, disliked the work, writing "as a creative work of fiction 'The Age of Reason' is a tedious disappointment.
+Its possible significance as 'existentialist fiction is pitifully meager, too", as well as criticizing Sartre's portrayal of the characters for being both uninteresting and unbelievable.

 Extracts of the third novel in the trilogy, Iron in the Soul (or Troubled Sleep), appeared in the journal Les Temps Modernes in January and June 1949, and it was published in book form later that year.
 The reviews were not good.
 As for the reception, Sartre scholar Michel Contat says: Troubled Sleep "failed to provoke the anticipated and promised positive responses, as critics transferred their moral disappointment into an accusation that [Troubled Sleep] represented an exhaustion of Sartre's literary creativity.
 Although Sartre always said that he accorded no importance to the judgments of literary reviewers, his partial failure in their eyes intimidated him in the face of the fourth volume..."
 Consequently, Sartre was unable to complete the series.